thearchitector/dotfiles-arch/README.md

 ```

 ### Creating the user
-Now that we've installed `doas`, creating a new system user with admin privleges is a trivial task.
+Now that we've installed `doas`/`sudo`, creating a new system user with admin privleges is a trivial task.
 Beforehand, however, I highly suggest installing your preferred shell.
 I recommend `fish`:

 > `fish` is a fully-equipped command line shell (like bash or zsh) that is smart and user-friendly. `fish` supports powerful features like syntax highlighting, autosuggestions, and tab completions that just work, with nothing to learn or configure. (https://fishshell.com/docs/current/tutorial.html)